-Predecessors of this theory have existed for quite a long time, but I think they were first popularized by ECRI, best codified by Ed Leamer, and now practiced by respected shops like Cornerstone Macro (@ Piper Sandler).
+Predecessors of this theory have existed for quite a long time, but I think they were first popularized by ECRI, were best codified by Ed Leamer, and are now best practiced by respected shops like Cornerstone Macro (@ Piper Sandler).

 What are the major blind spots in this framework?